deepfence/golang_deepfence_sdk_ts/client/docs/ControlsNetworkTracerConfig.md

 ### NewControlsNetworkTracerConfig

-`func NewControlsNetworkTracerConfig(hash string, httpRules ControlsNetworkRules, httpsRules ControlsNetworkRules, mode string, name string, processNames []string, tcpRules ControlsNetworkRules, ) *ControlsNetworkTracerConfig`
+`func NewControlsNetworkTracerConfig(httpRules ControlsNetworkRules, httpsRules ControlsNetworkRules, mode string, nodeId string, processNames []string, tcpRules ControlsNetworkRules, ) *ControlsNetworkTracerConfig`

 NewControlsNetworkTracerConfig instantiates a new ControlsNetworkTracerConfig object This constructor will assign default values to properties that have it defined,